 - Open the lid.
 Using a heat-resistant spatula, scrape any seasonings off the sides of the pot above the soup into the soup (leave no flavor behind!).
 Once it's cool enough, taste the soup and adjust seasonings as necessary.
 Ladle the soup into bowls and serve.

-- The longer the soup sits, the thicker the broth will become as the rice continues to soak it up.
-You may have a fairly broth soup on the day you make it, and the next day it will most likely be considerably thicker.
+- Broth: The longer the soup sits, the thicker the broth will become as the rice continues to soak it up.
+You may have a fairly thin broth on the day you make it, and the next day it will most likely be considerably thicker.
 That is the nature of adding rice to homemade soup.

-- According to Monash University's Low FODMAP Diet App, celery is low FODMAP in quantities of up to 1/4 of a medium stalk or 10 grams per serving.
+- Celery: According to Monash University's Low FODMAP Diet App, celery is low FODMAP in quantities of up to 1/4 of a medium stalk or 10 grams per serving.
 We are adding 1 medium stalk across 8 servings.

 - Prep Time: 10 minutes

 - Time to come to and release pressure: 13 minutes

 - Cook Time: 17 minutes

 Keywords: low fodmap chicken and rice soup, low fodmap chicken soup, low fodmap chicken soup recipe, low fodmap chicken vegetable soup, gluten-free, dairy-free, garlic-free, onion-free